nathangeffen/faststi/docs/_build/html/_sources/parameters.rst.txt

   onwards.
 If r is less than the probability in a dependent column, the agent's treatment status is set to the dependent column number.

-  Here's a mixture of C and pseudocode showing how FastSTI does this:
+  Here's a mixture of C and pseudocode showing how |PROJECT| does this:

   .. code-block:: C
      :linenos: